Monowhales

-Monowhales (generally stylized as MONOWHALES) are a Canadian, alternative rock band from Toronto, Ontario.
-Their current lineup consists of lead vocalist Sally Shaar, drummer Jordan Circosta and guitarist Zach Zanardo.
+Monowhales (stylized in all caps) were a Canadian alternative rock band from Toronto, Ontario.
+Originally called Ginger Ale & the Monowhales, their lineup consisted of lead vocalist Sally Shaar, drummer Jordan Circosta, and guitarist Zach Zanardo.

 To date, they have released two studio albums, Daytona Bleach (2020) and their most recent, Tunnel Vision (2022).
-The group are best known for their 2019 song, RWLYD (Really Wanna Let You Down), which broke Canadian radio records as the highest charting single by an independent musical act ever, reaching #2 on the Canadian Alternative Rock Chart.
+The group are best known for their 2019 song, "RWLYD (Really Wanna Let You Down)", which broke Canadian radio records as the highest charting single by an independent musical act ever, reaching #2 on the Canadian Alternative Rock Chart.

-At the 2022 Juno Awards, MONOWHALES were named the winners of Breakthrough Group of the Year.
+At the 2022 Juno Awards, Monowhales were named the winners of Breakthrough Group of the Year.

+On April 9, 2024, the band announced that they would be disbanding.